Trophy Alaska Caribou Sheep Hunting List Alaska Moose

 Bow/Arrows Razor sharp arrows.

-Camera/Film Waterproof camera and/or in ziplock bag.
-Plenty of film, new batteries.
+Camera/Card/Batts Waterproof camera and/or in ziplock bag.
+New/Charged batteries.

 Candle stub For emergency fire starting